visgl/deck.gl/dev-docs/RFCs/v6.1/improved-lnglat-projection-rfc.md

 ## Summary

-This RFC proposes enhancing the "32-bit" `COORDINATE_SYSTEM.LNGLAT` projection mode so that it automatically switches to offset based "linear" approximation at higher zoom levels.
-The enables are calculation of 64bit "low" `position` attributes even in 32 bit mode, and the introduction of auto offset calculation.
-The goal is to get (close to) 32 bit performance with (close to) 64 bit precision.
+This RFC proposes enhancing the "32-bit" `COORDINATE_SYSTEM.LNGLAT` projection mode so that it automatically switches to offset based polynomial approximation at higher zoom levels.
+The required changes are: 1) calculation of 64bit "low" `position` attributes even in 32 bit mode, and 2) the introduction of auto offset calculation in the shader using 64 bit subtraction and normalization.
+The expected result is to get (close to) 32 bit performance with (close to) 64 bit precision at all zoom levels.

 ## Motivation/Background